 Not so fast, competitors.
-While all plants do contribute to our world in some way, whether by producing oxygen or sheltering wildlife, some have way more perks than others.
-Some are ace water-savers, some clean the air like it’s going out of style, and some make pollinators positively swoon.
+While all plants do contribute to our world in some way, whether by producing oxygen or sheltering wildlife, some have far more perks than others when it comes to water-savings, pollinators, and more.

 Pharma-farming: Can Real Medicine Come From Plants?

 — by Jessica B. Turner and Daisy Simmons

 Real medicine only works when it’s made with complicated, manmade ingredients, right?
 Nope!
 For a closer look at our diverse options for healing, let’s head outside and explore Mama Nature’s surprisingly impressive pharmaceutical supplier: the mighty plant kingdom.

 I haven’t always studied plants.
 When I was a kid, I thought I’d become a marine biologist or a zoologist.
 This led to great experiences doing reef surveys in Hawaii, and studying the stress level of endangered wild asses (no joke).
 It wasn’t long, however, that the siren song of plants called me into the shore.